Syrian Army encircles Maskanah, the last ISIS held town in east Aleppo Province

 From its side, ISIS claimed that it managed to damage a BMP-1 and to destroy a vehicle belonging to the SAA with ATGMs in Al-Faisaliah village.
 The ISIS-linked news agency Amaq also published photos showing clashes between ISIS elements and the SAA in the vicinity of Maslma.

-Posted by Jim W. Dean, Managing Editor on June 3, 2017, With 2377 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on June 3, 2017, With 2384 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.